SEELE1306/CSS-Snippets/README.md

 A compilation of CSS snippets for Discord and its custom clients.

 > [!IMPORTANT]
-> **Update 25.04.2024:** Deprecated snippets: GuildList, MessageSection-v1.
-Other snippets might need additional adjustments.
+> **Update 03.06.2024:** Deprecated snippets: GuildList, MessageSection-v1.
+These have been permanently deleted from the snippets repository.

 ## List of available snippets